SDeans0/sdeans0.github.io/_posts/2020-10-19-New-Things-Duffy.markdown

 Ultimately, it was worth the second chance.
 I often find myself suggesting to friends who have dismissed favourite works of mine to reconsider; I thus have to hold myself to the same standard, and this time I was pleasantly surprised.
-You still won't find me dead with a book of Wordsworth, though.
+You still won't find me dead with a collected Wordsworth, though.